Ishankoradia/basketball-ai-coach/README.md

 ## Milestones

+### 1: Segmentation

+1.1 From an image, how to pick the area (or bounding box) of a human ?

+1.2 How to augment the above, to pick/select/localize the bounding box of a human in shooting position with basketball in hand ?

-### 1: Key point detection
+### 2: Key point detection

-1.1 What is key point detection ?
+2.1 What is key point detection ?

-1.2 How do you run key point detection on an image ?
+2.2 How do you run key point detection on an image ?
 (Explore various models)

-1.3 How does the output of a key point detection model look like ?
+2.3 How does the output of a key point detection model look like ?
 Can you apply a logic to test if a pose if what you expect

 ### 2: Train on an ideal/correct pose